 Whichever polishing process you choose, it is important to do each section of the car individually to ensure the finish matches up across the entire vehicle.Take me to polish products

 Sealants are chemically engineered products designed to “Seal” in the finish that has been achieved through your correction process.
 They will also have the added benefits of enhancing the gloss levels and producing a sharp, clean finish.
-These products contain different polymers, resins and synthetic agents to give an increased durability when compared to a traditional wax.Take me to protect Products
+These products contain different polymers, resins, and synthetic agents to give increased durability when compared to traditional wax.Take me to protect Products

 Car Waxes have been around in one form or another since the early days of the car.
 Although technologies have changed, the basic ingredients have largely remained the same.
 These products usually contain a percentage of carnauba wax alongside other blends of waxes and in recent years synthetic bases have been added to boost durability.

 Both types of protection are designed to preserve the paintwork of your vehicle, protecting against UV damage, dirt, and rainwater.
 This protection makes cleaning the vehicle easier and maintains that lovely finish for longer.

 Applying wax to a freshly cleaned, and polished vehicle will help to protect it against all kinds of dirt and debris, including tree sap, brake dust, and rainwater.
 By forming a uniform layer on the top surface of the paint, car wax acts as a barrier layer that is waterproof and contaminant proof, preventing acid rain from damaging the actual paint and helping to prevent tree sap and brake dust from fusing to the car.
 Aside from protecting vehicles, car wax can also bring out the shine and boost the overall appearance of a vehicle.
 Available in liquid, solid, gloss, and matt formulas, there’s no excuse for any vehicle to be without it.Take me to protect Products